darrendube/bytequant/README.md

 # ByteQuant

-An autonomous Portfolio Optimisation and trading engine
+An autonomous portfolio optimisation and trading engine in Python